IgorChavesMoura/error-handling/readme.md

 # Node error handling

-## Some for learning error handling concepts on Node.js
+## Some code for learning error handling concepts on Node.js

 ### Concepts: